Malachov/mylogging/README.md

 <img src="logging.png" width="620" alt="Plot of results"/>
 </p>

-If you want to log warnings into text file or it will be printed for example on some CI log console, colors will be probably changed into unwanted symbols.
-For such a cases you can use this after the import
+If colors are not wanted (resulting weird symbols) you can use this after the import

 ```python
 mylogging._COLORIZE = 0  # Turn off colorization on all functions